-This special paperback edition of the third book in the New York Times bestselling Hush, Hush saga features exclusive content!
+The third book in the breathtaking New York Times bestselling Hush, Hush saga, featuring exclusive content.

-Nora Grey can’t remember the past five months of her life.
+Nora Grey can’t remember anything from the past five life-changing months.
 After the initial shock of waking up in a cemetery and being told that she has been inexplicably missing for weeks, she tries to get her life back on track.
 So she goes to school, hangs with her best friend, Vee, and dodges her mom’s creepy new boyfriend.

 But there is this voice in the back of her head, an idea that she can almost reach out and touch.
 Visions of angel wings and unearthly creatures that have nothing to do with the life she knows.
 And an unshakable feeling that a part of her is missing.

 Then Nora crosses paths with a sexy stranger, with whom she feels a mesmerizing connection.
 He seems to hold all the answers…and her heart.
 Every minute she spends with him feels more and more intense until she realizes she could be falling in love.

 When Nora wakes up in the middle of a graveyard, she doesn’t know how much her life is about to change.
 As a matter of fact . . . she doesn’t know much of anything.
 She doesn’t remember a single thing about the past five months, including the fact that she’s been missing—kidnapped—for eleven weeks.
 Her mom and Vee are happy to have Nora home, but they also seem to be hiding something from her.
 How much do they know?
 How much will Nora eventually remember?
 And why does that brooding dark-haired boy with mysterious skills seem so familiar?

 · How does being kidnapped change the way that Nora is treated by her family and friends?
 In what ways does her kidnapping change how Nora feels?
 Are there any similarities between her postkidnapping frame of mind and how she felt in the previous books when she was firmly entrenched in the Nephilim struggles?